 It’s a great spot to pick up some snacks for the long road trip home to Miami.
 I can’t get enough of those bacon & sausage biscuits.
 They’re the perfect snack to tide me over, so I won’t overdo it as I’m prone to do on road trips.

-Carroll’s Sausage & Country Store Food Pictures
+First visit to Carroll’s Sausage & Country Store

 It was Saturday at 2 PM (they’re open Mon-Sat 7 AM-7 PM), so we were good.
 After a quick pit stop to refuel at a gas station, we head over to meat nirvana.

-Imagine an amped-up Cracker Barrel and replace all the tchotchkes with meats, jellies, and sauces…and you get the idea.
+Imagine an amped-up Cracker Barrel and replace all the tchotchkes with meats, jellies, sauces, and you get the idea.
 I’ve never seen a butcher counter of this length before, and it’s packed with everything imaginable.

 In other words, I stayed away from the gravy for my biscuits.